scottlamb/moonfire-nvr/guide/schema.md

 commit transaction;
 ```

-When you are done, you can restart the service:
+When you are done, you can restart the service via `systemctl` and continue

-    $ sudo systemctl start moonfire-nvr
+using it with your existing or new version of Moonfire NVR.

+### Version 0 to version 1

+Version 1 makes several changes to the recording tables and indices.
+These
+changes allow overlapping recordings to be unambiguously listed and viewed.
+They also reduce the amount of I/O; in one test of retrieving playback
+indexes, the number of (mostly 1024-byte) read syscalls on the database
+dropped from 605 to 39.

+The general upgrade procedure applies to this upgrade.